colette27/colette27.github.io/_posts/2018-05-25-jenkins_quickstart.md

 ````
 *This will return your password*

+5. Return to the Jenkins browser window, enter the password and log in.

+You have now installed Jenkins.

 ## Creating a CI Pipeline

 1. Open a browser, go to http://localhost:8080/ and log in with your password.